 - Rugrats, "Potty-Training Spike"

 Potty Failure is when a character who has to go to the bathroom ends up wetting or messing themselves.
-This is when a character deliberately relieves themselves outdoors because they enjoy it or have no choice.
+This (also known as "making wet leaves") is when a character deliberately relieves themselves outdoors because they enjoy it or have no choice.
 Sometimes happens during the Camping Episode.
 If it's in the water, that's Putting the Pee in Pool.
 Characters trapped in a Potty Emergency might do this or try to do this.
-Do not add an example if an animal that is not a Funny Animal or Petting Zoo Person does this, as for them, peeing outside is the norm.
+Do not add an example if an animal that is not a Funny Animal or Beast Man does this, as for them, peeing outside is the norm.
 Often if someone pees on a plant, the pee-er or someone else will make a joke about "watering" the plant.

 Note: Pooping outside counts, but it's a rarer variation.

 Compare Putting the Pee in Pool for when it's in the water, Jar Potty for when it's in an object, Embarrassing Damp Sheets for using a bed as a toilet, Potty Emergency, Potty Failure, Urine Trouble, Toilet Humor and Yellow Snow.
 Sometimes, the Nature Tinkler might have to use a Toilet Paper Substitute.

 - Everybody Pees is a jingle for a kidney health company called the National Kidney Foundation and lists all sorts of places to pee.
 Including these are in a lake, behind a tree, in the snow, and on the side of the road.

 - A variant happens in a 2011 commercial for Model Environment starring Helene Traasavic, called "Helene on Toilet Paper", has her using a lone toilet in a forest clearing.